lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/README.md

 </center>

+**The linear discriminant analysis model does not use mechanical aptitude and/or verbal aptitude as standalone independent variables.
+The scores are averaged to create one column for general aptitude.**

 <li>

 Build an ordered logit model for the full four categories for performance.
 When you call the function `lrm()` you will use the original categories `PerScoreID`.
 What is the probability that individual two is in each of the four performance categories?
 You can use the function `predict()` to do this.
 The form of the call is `predict(name of the model you used when you created the model, data=frame, type=”fitted.ind”)`.